This is one of many remarkable documents from the 20th century that are only now coming

 realize that Madalyn was more interested in advancing her own career than in advancing

-time professional atheist, and she was the only one doing the kind of work that needed to
+full-time professional atheist, and she was the only one doing the kind of work that

 When she and her family disappeared in 1995, I avidly followed the investigation through